Catholic Church and Nazi Germany: Overview

-Various Nazi Party officials such as Heinrich Himmler, Alfred Rosenberg and Martin Bormann hoped to de-Christianize Germany, or at least realign its theology with their point of view.
-The government began to close all Catholic institutions which were not strictly religious; Catholic schools were shut by 1939, and the Catholic press by 1941.
-Clergy, religious women and men, and lay leaders were targeted; thousands were arrested, often on trumped-up charges of currency smuggling or "immorality".
-Germany's senior cleric, Adolf Cardinal Bertram, ineffectually protested and left broader Catholic resistance up to the individual.
-The church hierarchy, which had sought dètente, was disillusioned by 1937.
-Pius XI issued his Mit brennender Sorge encyclical, condemning racism and accusing the Nazis of violations of its treaty and "fundamental hostility" to the church; Germany renewed its crackdown on and propaganda campaign against Catholics.
-Despite the violence against Catholic Poland, some German priests offered prayers for the German cause at the outbreak of war.
-Security chief Reinhard Heydrich intensified restrictions on church activities, and expropriation of monasteries, convents and church properties increased in 1941.
-Bishop Clemens August Graf von Galen's 1941 denunciation of Nazi euthanasia and defence of human rights sparked rare popular dissent.
-The German bishops denounced Nazi policy towards the church in pastoral letters, calling it "unjust oppression".
+Various senior Nazi officials, including Heinrich Himmler, Alfred Rosenberg, and Martin Bormann, sought to weaken or remove Christian influence in Germany, or to reshape it in line with their own views.
+The government closed many Catholic institutions that were not strictly religious; Catholic schools had been shut by 1939, and the Catholic press was largely suppressed by 1941.
+Clergy, members of religious orders, and lay leaders were targeted, and thousands were arrested, often on charges such as currency offences or "immorality".

+Germany's leading Catholic prelate, Adolf Cardinal Bertram, issued limited protests and left broader resistance largely to individual Catholics.
+The hierarchy, which had initially sought a degree of accommodation, was disillusioned by 1937.
+Pius XI issued the encyclical Mit brennender Sorge, which condemned racism and accused the regime of violating the Reichskonkordat and displaying "fundamental hostility" to the Church; the government responded with renewed repression and anti-Catholic propaganda.

+Despite the occupation and harsh treatment of Catholic Poland, some German priests prayed publicly for the German war effort at the outbreak of the conflict.
+Security chief Reinhard Heydrich further tightened restrictions on Church activities, and the expropriation of monasteries, convents, and other Church properties increased in 1941.
+In the same year, Bishop Clemens August Graf von Galen's sermons denouncing Nazi euthanasia and defending basic human rights prompted rare popular dissent.
+The German bishops also condemned state policy towards the Church in pastoral letters, describing it as "unjust oppression".

-Eugenio Pacelli, former nuncio to Germany, became Pope Pius XII on the eve of war.
-His legacy is contested.
-As Vatican Secretary of State, he advocated détente via the Reichskonkordat and hoped to build trust and respect in Hitler's government.
-Pacelli assisted in drafting Mit brennender Sorge, and his first encyclical (Summi Pontificatus) called the invasion of Poland an "hour of darkness".
-Although Pius XII affirmed Vatican neutrality, he maintained links with the German Resistance.
-Controversy about his reluctance to speak publicly and explicitly about Nazi crimes, however, has continued.
-Pius XII used diplomacy to aid war victims, lobbied for peace, shared intelligence with the Allies, and employed Vatican Radio and other media to speak out against atrocities.
-In Mystici corporis Christi (1943), he denounced the murder of disabled people; a denunciation by German bishops of the murder of the "innocent and defenceless", including "people of a foreign race or descent", followed.
-Although Nazi antisemitism embraced pseudoscientific racial principles, ancient antipathies between Christianity and Judaism contributed to European antisemitism.
-Under Pius XII, the church rescued many thousands of Jews by issuing false documents, lobbying Axis officials, and hiding Jews in monasteries, convents, schools and elsewhere (including the Vatican and Castel Gandolfo).
+Eugenio Pacelli, formerly the papal nuncio to Germany, became Pope Pius XII shortly before the outbreak of the Second World War.
+His legacy remains debated.
+As Vatican Secretary of State, he supported the Reichskonkordat and sought a diplomatic relationship with the German government.
+He contributed to the drafting of Mit brennender Sorge, and his first encyclical, Summi Pontificatus, described the invasion of Poland as an "hour of darkness".
+Although Pius XII affirmed Vatican neutrality, he maintained contacts with members of the German Resistance.
+Scholarly discussion continues regarding his reluctance to speak publicly and explicitly about Nazi crimes.

+During the war, Pius XII used diplomatic channels to assist victims, advocated for peace, shared intelligence with the Allies, and employed Vatican Radio and other media to condemn atrocities.
+In Mystici corporis Christi (1943), he denounced the killing of disabled people, and the German bishops soon issued a pastoral letter condemning the murder of the "innocent and defenceless", including "people of a foreign race or descent".
+While Nazi antisemitism was grounded in racial ideology, older Christian-Jewish tensions contributed to broader European antisemitism.
+Under Pius XII, Catholic institutions rescued many thousands of Jews by issuing false documents, lobbying Axis officials, and sheltering fugitives in monasteries, convents, schools, and other Church properties, including the Vatican and Castel Gandolfo.